 Until then, let’s hope we see a light at the end of the tunnel soon and look forward to tomorrow.

 Escalent will continue to follow the American perspective, how it may impact purchase behavior, and the effects on the automotive and mobility industry as the COVID-19 pandemic continues to evolve.
-If you would like to learn more about our findings or discuss how we can help you navigate your business through this crisis, please contact us for a free consultation.
+If you would like to learn more about our findings or discuss how we can help you navigate your business through this crisis, please send us a note for a free consultation.

 Escalent interviewed a US-based sample of 1,000 consumers aged 18 and older from March 18 – 24, 2020.
 Respondents were recruited from the Dynata and Ipsos panels of US adults and were interviewed online.
 Quotas were put in place to achieve a sample of age, gender, income, and ethnicity that matches the demographics of the US population.
 The sample for this research comes from an opt-in online panel.
 As such, any reported margins of error or significance tests are estimated, and rely on the same statistical assumptions as data collected from a random probability sample.
 Escalent will supply the exact wording of any survey question upon request.